-Is the dandelion (Taraxacum officina) a weed?
+Is the dandelion (Taraxacum officinale) a weed?
 While many gardeners view the dandelion in this light, this hardy and resilient plant is carving out a new role for itself in the garden as a fast-growing, low-maintenance crop plant that also offers an early source of pollen for pollinators and forage for livestock — and don't forget the chipper yellow flowers, beloved by children everywhere.
-They thrive in U.S. Department of Agriculture plant hardiness zones 3 through 9 but are also found in the wild through zone 10.
+Dandelions are perennials in U.S. Department of Agriculture plant hardiness zones 3 through 9 but are also found in the wild through zone 10.

 Best Uses for Dandelions

-Dandelions are also used as medicinal plants and have been since Roman times.
+- Dandelions can be used as medicinal plants.
 The leaves are slightly bitter and are believed to improve digestion.
-They also are eaten for their nutritional value and are said to be high in calcium, phosphorous, carotenes and potassium.
+They also are eaten for their nutritional value and are said to be high in calcium, phosphorous, carotenes, and potassium.
 Leaves also have diuretic properties and are used to treat high blood pressure and edema among other issues.
 Sap from the dandelion stem is used as a treatment for warts.
 The roots are used in treatments for liver issues.

 How to Grow Dandelions

 Optimal spring planting when soil temperatures are above 50 degrees Fahrenheit

 Full sun, partial sun or light shade depending on how hot the summer temperatures get

 Dandelions that get cut down regularly on the lawn get tough with small, bitter leaves

 Produces lush green leaves that are delicious with a slightly bitter edge